idugalic/sdm-spring-cf/README.md

 ```

 ### Configuration
-The following configuration should be in your `~/.atomist/client.config.json` in order to successfully connect your SDM to PCF Dev:
+The following configuration should be in your `~/.atomist/client.config.json` in order to successfully connect your SDM to CF Dev:
 ```
    "sdm": {
     "cloudfoundry": {